In this article

 Evidence shows some people have a lower tolerance for alcohol while taking antidepressants.5

-If you take antidepressants and then drink alcohol, you may experience a "blackout."
+This can lead to a blackout.
 A blackout is when your memory is so impaired that you may not remember what you did the night before.

-Serious health problems from mixing alcohol and certain medications include difficulty breathing, heart problems, and internal bleeding.
+Mixing alcohol and depression medication can cause difficulty breathing, heart problems, and internal bleeding.